How can teachers use assessment to guide instruction?

 |

-* This type of diagnostic assessment is not to be confused with individualized diagnostic assessment implemented after instruction with struggling learners or students with disabilities.
-This diagnostic assessment is used to understand why these students are not making adequate progress in certain skills and to subsequently inform the teacher’s instruction.
+* This is not to be confused with diagnostic assessment implemented after instruction with struggling learners or students with disabilities to understand why these students are not making adequate progress in certain skills and to subsequently inform the educator’s instruction.

 Did You Know?